Last updated on May 7th, 2021 at 12:19 pm

-Velocity time graph is defined as a graphical representation of velocity of a body in motion with respect to time.
+The velocity-time graph is defined as a graphical representation of the velocity of a body in motion with respect to time.

-This graph type is also written as v-t graph or velocity-time graph.
+This graph type is also written as a v-t graph or velocity-time graph.

-The diagram below depicts few velocity time graphs, each depicting a specific type of linear motion.
+The diagram below depicts a few velocity-time graphs, each depicting a specific type of linear motion.

-As we practically travel through linear motion, sometimes we have a uniform velocity, sometimes we just accelerate for a duration.
+As we practically travel in linear motion, sometimes we have a uniform velocity, sometimes we just accelerate for a duration.
 And again we slow down through retardation.

-From the above v-t graph, find out the distance travelled in each section A, B, C and D.
+From the above v-t graph, find out the distance traveled in each section A, B, C, and D.

 Explanation – section A